idada29/idada29/README.md

 📚 I have a strong background in data analysis, with past experience working as an Insight & Data Analyst across various firms.

-💻 Charting a new course: My goal is to excel as a Data & Insight Analyst and collaborate with a dynamic team in the long term

 **languages and tools:**
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/sql/sql.png"></code>